justAbhinav/SIH-AYUSH-Portal/README.md

 # SIH AYUSH-Portal
 This is a repository where we will be developing and deploying our AYUSH Portal.

-## Current update: First Mockup of the repositroy in PDF form uploaded
+## Current update: First Mockup of the landing page integrated

 ## Next Goal: Push the first working prototype of the Landing Page